petricaasavei0-blip/GiftTaxChecker-vero.fi/README.md

 7. Inside the folder, find the file named GiftTaxChecker.bat.

 8. Double-click the GiftTaxChecker.bat file.
-This will automatically run the Gift Tax Checker without needing to use Command Prompt.
+This will automatically run the Gift Tax Checker.

 9. The program will open in a black window.
 It will first ask you to enter a password.
 Type:
 First